govau/content-guide/_accessibility-inclusivity/inclusive-language-terms.md

 {% include guide_example.liquid
   title = "inclusive terms"
   content= "
+- Worker --- instead of workman.
+- Business manager or business person --- instead of businessman or businesswoman.
+- Chairperson --- instead of chairman or chairwoman.
 - People with disability --- not people with a disability, disabled or handicapped people.
 - People with intellectual disability --- not intellectually disabled.
 - People who are deaf or have a hearing impairment --- not unable to hear.